 We might also start from truth as a universal, in which case ‘true’ might be a property of any existing particular and simultaneously appear in different places.
 Note that universalism claims that universals are entities existing in reality.
 This so-called realistic universalism famously came in two classical types.

 Plato thought that everything existing was the imperfect copy of perfect and universal Forms.
 Plato’s Forms were transcendent, existing in a reality outside the physical world.
 The perceivable world only imperfectly mirrored the Forms, all horses, for example, being only worse copies of the perfect form Horse, all brown horses also showing worse shades of the perfect form Brown.
-In this view, all truths are imperfect copies of the ideal Truth.
-Moreover, examples of various truths are incapable of defining truth itself.
+In this view, all truths are imperfect copies of the ideal Truth; examples of various truths are unfit to define Truth as Form, since this would turn the metaphysical hierarchy upside down.
 The same is the case with comparable concepts like justice, beauty, virtue, etc.

 However, Plato’s student Aristotle held that universals were immanent in the perceivable world, with universal properties showing themselves in individual existents.
 This enables truth to pop up in just about any object or concept, and in a way uncompromised by Plato’s imperfect mirroring.
 Sounds promising, if it weren’t for another of Aristotle’s findings, the law of the excluded middle.
 According to this law, things are either true or false, there is no middle way.
 As I wrote above, this makes ‘true’ a metaphysically trivial property for objects as well as for facts and occurrences.

-We are thrown back to the only proper way to think of truth: as an expression of the predicate ‘true’.
-Though truth itself doesn’t exist, the ‘true’ predicate remains meaningful to state the existence of proof for something’s existence.
-Such proof requires connections to other objects, facts or occurrences.
+We have only two proper ways to think of truth.
+Either truth is equal to being, or truth is only the expression of the predicate ‘true’.
+Martin Heidegger writes that ‘truth’ is a mistranslation of the greek αληθεια,, which in fact means ‘disclosure’.
+Therefore, truth adds nothing to being as such.
+The other possibility is to use the ‘true’ predicate to state the existence of proof.
+Such proof requires connections between objects, facts or occurrences.
 So ‘true’ is more than a predicate for a single something: it expresses a belief in the existence of a relation.

 The same goes for synonymic expressions like ‘is real’, ‘is the case’, ‘is absolutely certain’ and ‘is beyond the shadow of doubt’, all serving to express the certainty of facts relating and nothing more.
 Note that these predicates leave more than enough room for degrees of truth, ranging from ‘largely true’ or ‘probably true’ down to ‘almost certainly bullshit’.